vituscze/norri/README.md

 (code from [Wikipedia article on template metaprogramming](http://en.wikipedia.org/wiki/Template_metaprogramming))

-This languages takes this idea to the extreme. `norri` complies a small functional language with Haskell-like syntax into a templated C++ code that can be compiled and "run" at compile time - much like the example above.
+This language takes this idea to the extreme. `norri` compiles a small functional language with Haskell-like syntax into a templated C++ code that can be compiled and "run" at compile time - much like the example above.